ahcox/graphics-resources/README.md

 #### Renderdoc
 [https://github.com/baldurk/renderdoc](https://github.com/baldurk/renderdoc)

-* DX11 and OpenGL on Windows
+* Vulkan, DX11 and OpenGL on Windows
-* OpenGL Capture on Linux but better to playback on Windows.
+* Vulkan and OpenGL Capture on Linux but no UI so it is better to playback on Windows.

 #### apitrace
 [http://apitrace.github.io/](http://apitrace.github.io/)